1920s Men’s Fashion Guide: Style of the Roaring Decade

 Warren Burke wears an argyle v-neck sweater and matching socks with knickerbockers in 1928’s The Farmer’s Daughter.
 Photo: everett225 / Deposit Photos

-For relaxed settings, men donned knickerbockers (or plus fours), trousers that cut off below the knee with a generous cuff, secured by suspenders or an elastic waistband.
+For relaxed settings, men donned knickerbockers (or plus fours), trousers that cut off below the knee with a generous cuff and were secured by suspenders or an elastic waistband.
 Available in brown, navy blue, plaid, and wide stripes, they were paired with high socks for added style.

 As the decade closed, younger men favored “oxford bags,” slim-waisted trousers with roomy legs, often worn with sneakers or canvas shoes, signaling a youthful shift in casual attire.